katylava/modcloth-scraper/README.md

 3. `cp sample.env .env` and edit `.env` so it has your Modcloth username and pasword
 4. `npm install`
 5. `node index.js`
+6. Wait patiently (it takes a bit to log in and navigate to the loved list page before it starts showing output)